deepaklearner/sample_cypher/further_req.md

 i dont want to take risk... can we do this specifically for ManagerID_old and Manager_new.
 I dont want to risk other columns if they have suffix _old or _new
 12.1 ans:

+13. How to parametrize the number of ManagerID. i dont want to hardcode L1 to L15